Prednisone for Dogs : Natural Alternatives

 Summary of Diet Recommendations

 Target a diet that eliminates ingredients that lead to food allergies.
 Dogs just aren't equipped to digest grains, and raw food is simply superior over a processed diet.
-Feeding Nusentia Raw & Grain Free dog food will help streamline your dog's health by avoiding food irritants to your dog's body.
+Feeding a raw & grain free dog food will help streamline your dog's health by avoiding food irritants to your dog's body.

-This pure omega-3 fish oil provides essential fatty acids which can help reduce inflammation and is known to 'insulate' the cells in the body.† Celavin™ contains 2x more omega-3 fatty acids than wild salmon oils and is infinitely more pure.
+A pure omega-3 fish oil, like Celavin®, provides essential fatty acids which can help reduce inflammation and is known to 'insulate' the cells in the body.† Celavin™ contains 2x more omega-3 fatty acids than wild salmon oils and is infinitely more pure.

 The Miracle Pack™

+A probiotic and enzyme combination is an absolute must for any dog.
 Probiotics combat gastrointestinal disorders which is a side effect of prednisone.
-Larger doses of Probiotic Miracle may be in order during and after prednisone therapy.
-Digestive enzymes can help reduce the inflammatory response induced from digestion, as well as prevent metabolic enzymes from being robbed from critical body functions.
+Larger doses of Probiotic Miracle® may be in order during and after prednisone therapy.
+Digestive enzymes, like Enzyme Miracle®, can help reduce the inflammatory response induced from digestion, as well as prevent metabolic enzymes from being robbed from critical body functions.

 What is Prednisone?